yorkulibraries/yudl-map/metadata-input-guidelines/date.md

 Dates associated with events in the life cycle of the object.

-# How the date fields works in the metadata form
+# How the date fields work in the metadata form

 * Date
   * Text field (with EDTF validation)
   * Repeatable
-  * Note Required
+  * Not Required
 * Date created
   * Text field (with EDTF validation)
   * Repeatable